Shombi Sharp: Education

 Sharp graduated from the University of Colorado at Boulder with a master's degree in Economics and the University of Kansas with a Bachelor of Business Administration degree.
 He has also completed the Executive Programme at the University of Chicago, Booth School of Business, and received a Postgraduate Diploma in HIV/AIDS Management from the National Medical University of South Africa and Stellenbosch University in South Africa.

 Personal life

 A US citizen, Sharp was born in Los Angeles, California and raised in Kansas City, where he attended the Pembroke Hill School.
-He and his wife, the artist Sarah Watterson, have two children.
+He and his wife, the artist Sarah Watterson, have two children, Avery Sharp and Annika Sharp.